 Oomycetes thrive in damp conditions, and downy mildew often strikes in areas where leaves are wet or areas with high humidity.

+Solution: Keep moisture off leaves and don’t overcrowd your plants.
 Don’t overwater your cucumbers, and avoid splashing leaves with water.

 Also, taking steps to encourage good airflow can help keep damp conditions at bay.
 Leave plenty of space between your cucumber plants, and make sure to keep your cucumber patch weed-free.